Asaye/Products-Grid/README.md

 This is an ecommerce site where you can buy all sorts of ascii faces.

 # Instructions
+After forking the repo, open a terminal and change directory to the project directory.
+Then, run "npm install" to install the dependencies.

-To run the code and to see the results in a browser, just double click the "start-react.bat" file in the project directory.
+When the installation is complete, just double click the "start-react.bat" file in the project directory to run the code and to see the results in a browser.
 Starting the server and launching a browser to display the products will be handled automatically.
 This is can also be achieved by:
     1. open two terminals
     2. change the directory on both terminals to the current directory